liz-fernandez/Honours_Bioinfo_2024/05-script_Shell.md

 and a bit of editing to clean up the output and save it as a shell script.

-## Nelle's Pipeline: Creating a Script
+## Simone's Pipeline: Creating a Script

-An off-hand comment from her supervisor has made Nelle realize that she should have provided a couple of extra parameters to `goostats` when she processed her files.
+An off-hand comment from her supervisor has made Simone realize that she should have provided a couple of extra parameters to `patientstat` when she processed her files.
 This might have been a disaster if she had done all the analysis by hand, but thanks to for loops, it will only take a couple of hours to re-do.